Wintellect/MSLearn/Introduction to Git/includes/3-make-and-track-changes.md

 1. Use `git diff` again to compare the working tree to the index.
 This time, `git diff` produces no output because the working tree, index, and HEAD are all in agreement.

 1. Let's say you decide "furry" sounds friendlier than "feline."
-Replace the two occurrences of "Furry" in **index.html** with "Feline."
+Replace the two occurrences of "Feline" in **index.html** with "Furry."
 Then save the file.

 1. Depending on which text editor you use, there could now be a problem.
 For example, if you use [sed](https://en.wikipedia.org/wiki/Sed) as your editor, it probably created an **index.html.bak** file that you don't want to commit.
 Other editors such as Vim and Emacs create backup files with names such as **index.html~** and **index.html.\~1\~**, depending on how they're configured.